DestinyObs/Ops-Doc/README.md

 ### 2. Generating Random Subdomains

-The script generates a random subdomain for each tunnel session:
+A random subdomain is generated for each tunnel session:

 ```bash
 function generate_subdomain() {